fkarg/fkarg.github.io/aboutme.md

 Being a freelancer has its perks: you get to work at very interesting projects sometimes.
 Due to NDAs this list is necessarily incomplete.
 Things I've worked on in the past:
+- Consulting startups (I love to do these!)
 - Writing and maintaining a number of ansible roles
 - Python Script to consolidate distributed changelog patchfiles in one changelog file, to avoid merge conflicts